 The young man listened politely.
 Then bent down, picked up another starfish and threw it into the sea, past the breaking waves and said- “It made a difference for that one.”

 My pedagogical stance reflects a combination of liberal teaching philosophy and social constructivism.
-The liberal education entails heavy reading of text, which in my classes comes mostly from open access materials.
-Research demonstrates that reading improves vocabulary and language use, which enhances critical thinking, writing, and public speaking skills or so-called the Trivium.
+The liberal education entails the heavy reading of a text, which in my classes comes mostly from open-access materials.
+Research demonstrates that reading improves vocabulary and language use, which enhances critical thinking, writing, and public speaking skills or so-called Trivium.
 The learning goal is mastery of these premium skills with a broad knowledge of global problems and themes.